RT-Sullivan-Consutling-LTD/FeatherPhone/README.md

 ## Circuit Connection
 I use a simple connection to the rotary mechinism.
 In my case, the pink wire on my dial is the pulse pin.
-When dialing a number, the pink wire is intermittently connected to the XXXXX wire.
+When dialing a number, the pink wire is intermittently connected to the orange wire.
 So...
 1. Connect Pink wire to pin 2
-2. Connect XXXXX wire to ground
+2. Connect Orange wire to ground

 Hook Detection:
 The phone hook is a simple switch which is normally open.
 1. Connect one hook wire to pin3
 2. Connect other hook wire to ground

-Dialing Detect:
-The ready pin is used to indicate that dialing is in progress.
-1. Connect XXXXXX wire to pin5
-2. Connecct XXXXX wire to ground.
 ```
      Rotary Dial                              Arduino
                       /---------------------- readyPin w/pulllup